BunnyWay/actions/deploy-script/README.md

 ## Inputs
 This action requires the following inputs:
 - *script_id* (required): The ID of the script you want to deploy.
 This can be stored securely as a GitHub secret (SCRIPT_ID).
 - *deploy_key*: The script deployment key used to authorize deployment.
 This should be stored securely as a GitHub secret (DEPLOY_KEY).
+If this is not filled, we'll try to use the Github Application to deploy the script.
+You'll need to associate your repository within Bunny.
 - *file* (required): The script we are going to deploy.

 ## Setting Up Secrets